site banner

 Fico's assassination didn't happen during a national election campaign.
 You could argue that it happened close to European elections cycle, at least, but the European elections have their own logic due to low voting rates and aren't treated as a "real" election nearly to the same degree as national elections are.

 Jo wasn't a candidate, nor was she the candidate. she was a supporter of a larger movement.
-No one knew who she was when she died, she didn't have a diehard group of loyalists who believe that the state itself was trying to take down their messiah.
+No one knew who she was before she died, she didn't have a diehard group of loyalists who believe that the state itself was trying to take down their messiah.
 If this doesn't move the needle then it is because the centre american politics has been long drained of undecideds.

 I agree that the situations are far from identical, but I think it’s illustrative of the fact that predictions that political violence helps the injured or killed party’s team seem largely unfounded.